Ankle Pain Care & Treatment in North Texas

 Your podiatrist will review your medical history and conduct a physical examination to ascertain the cause of the pain.
 If the pain was caused by an injury, you may be asked to stand or walk around the room to enable your doctor to determine the extent of damage.

-If the pain is caused by arthritis or other medical condition, your doctor may conduct imaging scans such as X-ray to ascertain the severity of the condition.
+If the pain is caused by arthritis or other medical conditions, your doctor may conduct imaging scans such as X-ray to ascertain the severity of the condition.